Evangelische Bank eG

 Korea: Diakonia Sisterhood

-House visits to poor elderly people
+House visits to poor people

 During their house visits, the sisters often find grandparents who are still bearing the financial responsibility for their grandchildren.
-Their parents have died, emigrated or are unemployed so the children stay with grandma and grandpa.
+Their parents have died, emigrated or are unemployed so the children stay with their grandparents.
 But most of them need money themselves to be able provide their grandchildren with financial support.
 The sisters therefore assume the cost of the grandchildren's education with a scholarship programme and counsel the young people when they have problems at school.
 With their warm and friendly nature and open ear, the sisters are good counsellors for the young female and male pupils and their grandparents.

 Korea